inet-framework/inet/showcases/visualizer/canvas/datalinkactivity/doc/index.rst

 with the next hop address towards the destination node.

-As AODV operates with two message types, we'll use two :ned:`DataLinkVisualizer` modules configured to use two different colors.
+As AODV operates with two message types, we'll use two :ned:`DataLinkCanvasVisualizer` modules configured to use two different colors.

 .. code-block:: ini